edgio-docs/edgio-docs/src/guides/v7/performance/experiments.md

 -   `<VARIANT>`**:** The name of the variant.
 -   `<VARIANT ID>`**:** The variant's system-defined ID.

-If multiple experiments have been applied to the client, then each one will be delimited by a comma.
+If multiple experiments have been applied to the client, then they will be delimited by a comma.

 **Sample {{ HEADER_PREFIX }}-experiments-info Cookie:**